intelliriffer/DROPSEQ-SEQUENCER/Readme.md

 1. It consists of 12 Notes + Rest and you assign a weight to each note (value 0, note is not used, values 9-100, Note is used).
 2. At Each Pulse Step (Clock Division or Manual Trig),The Weights are evaluates and the Note with Maximum Weight is Chosen, ( .
 Silence for rest).
 3. If 2 or more notes share same weight, the First Note takes Priority.
-4. The User Specifed **DROP MAX** Value is is then Subtracted from this Note.
+4. The User Specified **DROP MAX** Value is is then Subtracted from this Note.
-5. This Process Repeates until Any of the Note Weights reaches value of 8.
+5. This Process Repeats until Any of the Note Weights reaches value of 8.
 6. All the Chosen Notes Thus Form a Sequence that will be Played.
-7. Through Various Other Paramter Ranges, The Algorithm will use a Random Value betwwen Min and Max Value provided.
+7. Through Various Other Parameter Ranges, The Algorithm will use a Random Value between Min and Max Value provided.

 **The Three Ranged parameters are :**
    1. **DropMax and DropMin**:  When Drop Min = 0, its Not Used. and only Drop Max is Used.
 Otherwise At Each Pulse, a Random Drop Value is Computed between Drop Max and Drop Min and Applied to that Particular note.
 This Can change Note order and Sequence dynamically.